aws-samples/aws-lex-convo-bot-example/README.md

 Moviepedia ChatBot
 ==================

+Moviepedia ChatBot
 Moviepedia Bot is a chat bot that helps you query information about a movie of your choice.
 We will be using AWS Lambda, which supports either of Node (0.10 or 4.3), Python (2.7), or Java (8) runtimes.
 This bot has been written in NodeJS and utilizes.
-[OMDB](https://github.com/misterhat/omdb) for quering movies and returing desired information.
+TMDB for quering movies and returing desired information.

 Steps to build the Moviepedia Bot
 ---------------------------------